 Our mission is to reduce African American infant mortality and improve the health and well being of African American women, children and families in the Greater Racine community.

 Our vision is to serve as a driving force for change that connects resources, organizations and individuals to those most affected.
-The Collaborative will impact not only the African American infant mortality rate but also the quality of life for all in Racine.

 Our goal is to reduce fetal/ infant mortality and prematurity by 20%.